petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ```

 After a call to `calkit run`,
-we can take a look at the newly-created figure (with the published one below):
+we can take a look at the newly-created figure
+(with the published version shown again below it):

 ![Reference figure generated with Python 3.5](/images/repro-fail/ref-figure-docker-py35.png)